genexuslabs/JavaClasses/README.md

 | gxoffice                       | Formerly Java classes are now separated to be included only when using office.
 | gxsearch                       | Formerly in Java classes are now separated to be included only when using search.
 | gxandroidpublisher and javapns | They are necessary for when you have Push Notifications in your old implementation.
 These are projects that should disappear in the short term.
 | android | The standard Android classes. **Note that this is not the full runtime for Android, the full runtime can be created by using the Android Flexible Client project**.
 | gxexternalproviders | Implements service provider for IBM Cloud, Google, Azure, Amazon
 | gxgeospatial | Geography data type implementation
 | gxodata | OData access
-| gamtotp                        | GAM external object for RFC6238 implementation
+| securityapicommons | SecurityAPI's common module
+| gxcryptography | SecurityAPI's GeneXusCryptography module
+| gxjwt | SecurityAPI's GeneXusJWT module
+| gxxmlsignature | SecurityAPI's GeneXusXmlSignature module
+| gxftps | SecurityAPI's GeneXusFTPS module
+| gxsftp | SecurityAPI's GeneXusSFTP module

 The dependencies between the projects are specified in each pom.xml within their directory.